-In 1937, a group of volunteers got together to fund the Johnson City Library.
-First housed in an upstairs room in the Blanco County Courthouse, the collection contained all generously donated books.
-Since a collection of 700 books was required for assistance from the Works Progress Administration who required seven hundred books to meet minimum standards for their assistance.
-The library met the required number by asking the community for donations.
-When the WPA was discontinued before reaching the goal, so the newly formed Johnson City Woman’s Civic Club voted to sponsor the library.
+In 1937, a group of enthusiastic and hopeful volunteers got together to fund the Johnson City Library.
+The library was first housed in the upstairs room of the Blanco County Courthouse.
+The beginning stages of the collection contained all generously donated books.
+Since a collection of 700 books was required for assistance from the Works Progress Administration, a community book drive was initiated to meet that goal.
+However, the WPA was discontinued before reaching the goal, so the newly formed Johnson City Woman’s Civic Club voted to sponsor the library.
 In 1971 the library moved from the courthouse to a building on the west side of the square.
-In November 1979 the Crider Café adjacent to the existing library was purchased with grant money from the Moody and Brown Foundations and donations from private individuals.
+In November 1979, the Crider Café, adjacent to the existing library, was purchased with grant money from the Moody and Brown Foundations and private individuals’ donations.
 The newly remodeled library opened in February 1982.
-With this move, the library’s collection had grown from the original 700 books to over 13,000.
+With this move, the library’s collection had grown from 700 books to over 13,000.
 In 1977 the Johnson City Library Corporation was chartered as a 501(c)3.

 Community members, Bob and Frana Keith, promised $500,000 in 2006 for library programs.
-The money allowed the library to be open longer and created very successful programs.
-The cornerstone of the gift is Discovery Academy, an STEM after-school enrichment program, now in its fourteenth year.
-The library’s outstanding adult and children's programs continue to be vibrant and enriching part of the library experience here at Johnson City Library.
+This money enabled the library to extend its hours and allowed for the creation of very successful programs.
+The cornerstone of this gift is Discovery Academy, a STEM after-school enrichment program currently in its fourteenth year.
+The library’s outstanding adult and children's programs continue to be a vibrant and enriching part of the library experience here at Johnson City Library.

-The library is open fifty-five hours a week with two full time and one half time employees with 2,500 patrons and 18,950 books, audio tapes, DVDs, and e-books, with new additions being added regularly.
-The library’s Wi-Fi speed is 500 mbps, and Wi-Fi is available 24/7 in and outside the library.
+The library is open fifty-five hours a week with two full-time employees and one part-time employee.
+The library has about 2,500 patrons and 18,950 books, audiotapes, DVDs, and e-books, with new additions being added regularly.
+The library’s Wi-Fi speed is 500 Mbps, and Wi-Fi is available 24/7 inside and outside the library.

-The library’s main goal is to be a community center and resource.
-The Johnson City Library Board of Trustees and staff work hard to make sure the library meets all requirements from the state for entities that receive tax money.
-Additionally, they ensure that the library has appropriate policies in place to assure the library runs smoothly, and that all monies are well allocated.
+The library’s primary goal is to be a community center and resource.
+The Johnson City Library Board of Trustees and the staff work hard to make sure the library meets all state requirements for entities that receive tax money.
+Additionally, they ensure that the library has appropriate policies in place to allow the library to run smoothly and that all monies are well allocated.